tomuram/rh_logger/README.md

 * Create an entry under `datadog` for your app, using the name that you will use in the call to `get_logger`.
 Specify the app-key as sub-entry
 * Use `rh_logger.get_logger()` to get yourself a logger

+## Carbon logger

+Carbon and Graphite (and grafana) are open source applications for logging metrics data.
+The Carbon logger logs metrics to Carbon, but uses the Python logger for events and similar.
+This means that the config for the Carbon logger includes both the host and port # for the Carbon server and the config parameters for the Python logger.